-Whether or not it’s a problem your doctor can diagnose, what matters is that you resolve it.
-That’s why today we want to share five exercises that will help you combat knee pain in an effective way.
+Whether or not it’s a problem your doctor can diagnose, the important thing is to resolve it.
+That’s why today we want to share five exercises for knee pain that will help you combat the pain in an effective way.

 1. Leg raises

 This is a simple way to strengthen your knees and your quadriceps.

 - Firstly, lie down in a comfortable place, whether it’s your bed or a yoga mat, and lift both legs.

 - It’s of the utmost importance that you don’t flex your legs.
 Keep them straight, and keep your knees straight.